 – Allows you to remove system extensions

 |No extra features||No extra features|

-In the above table you can see that the most easy and reliable way to uninstall applications on Mac is to use App Cleaner.
+In the above table, you can see that the easiest and most reliable way to uninstall applications on Mac is to use App Cleaner.

 App Cleaner is free to download and supports 1000+ Mac apps for removal.
 It takes several clicks or up to 10 seconds to remove an application.
 Finally, it’s easy in use and doesn’t require you to be a computer geek to do the job.